 No. Name Description 2 Status bar The status bar shows information such as the user name currently logged in and the login time.
 3 Navigation bar The navigation bar shows the function modules of a storage system.
 Users can click a function module to configure the corresponding functions.
 4 Exit, help, and language selection area This area displays an exit button, a help button, and a language selection button.
-DeviceManager supports two languages: simplified Chinese and English.
 5 Fault statistics area The fault statistics area shows the number of each level of system faults, helping users better understand the running status of a storage system.